ecotaxa/ecotaxa_py_client/docs/ObjectApi.md

 Object Query

-Read a single object.
-Anonymous reader can do if the project has the right rights :)
+Returns **information about the object** corresponding to the given id.   🔒 Anonymous reader can do if the project has the right rights :)

 ### Example